supernnova/SuperNNova/docs/installation/FAQ.rst

 - **Can I use SuperNNova for my classification problem?**

-Please do but beware: you need to have a large amount of lightcurves (simulated or data) per type of event you are trying to classify, otherwise performance is pretty poor.
+Please do!
+But beware: you need to have a large amount of lightcurves (simulated or data) per type of event you are trying to classify, otherwise performance is pretty poor.

 - **How can I use SuperNNova for my classification problem?**